SimpleValue/gcloud-datomic-s3-backup/README.md

   operations on Google Cloud storage, which costs almost $5, which is pretty expensive if you plan to do a Datomic backup every hour.

+  Also the restore of a Datomic backup will be more time consuming, if you first have to download the one million files to the local disk before Datomic can start to import them.

 ## ToDo

 - [s3proxy](https://github.com/gaul/s3proxy) and Google Cloud's own